heinzermch/heinzermch.github.io/_posts/2020-10-20-on-the-EM-algorithm.md

 Again, explicitly finding the maximum likelihood estimates for $$\theta$$ may be hard since $$z_i$$'s are not observed.
 The strategy will be to construct a lower bound on $$l$$, the E-step, and optimize that lower bound, the M-step.

-## The case for a single data point
+## The Case for a Single Data Point

 To simplify the case, we will only consider the case for a one data point in this sub-section, i.e. $$n=1$$, and call that $$x$$.
 So the goal we are trying to optimize will be